 Here’s how it works: there is a selection of factors critical to your operation.
 Usually, it includes user-related segmentation data plus performance metrics.

 These factors are connected with an ad campaign budget and also goal-related metrics.
-This allows to calculate a variety of possible outcomes and plan out the campaign in the most effective way.
+This allows us to calculate a variety of possible outcomes and plan out the campaign in the most effective way.

 Decision-making process depends on a clear understanding of possible outcomes.
 Data mining is often used to perform risk assessment and predict possible outcomes in various scenarios.

 In the case of Business Analytics, this provides an additional layer for understanding the possibilities of different options.